threeiem/email_auth_check/README.md

 Ensure you're in the project directory and your virtual environment is activated (if you're using one), then run the script:

 ```
-python email_auth_checker.py pantheon.io
+python email_auth_check.py pantheon.io
 ```

-To specify a DKIM selector (default is 'default'):
+To check DKIM (requires knowing the selector):

 ```
-python email_auth_checker.py pantheon.io -s selector1
+python email_auth_check.py pantheon.io -s selector1
 ```

 To disable colored output:

 ```
-python email_auth_checker.py pantheon.io --no-color
+python email_auth_check.py pantheon.io --no-color
 ```

-Replace `pantheon.io` with the domain you want to check, and `selector1` with the DKIM selector you want to use.
+Replace `pantheon.io` with the domain you want to check, and `selector1` with the DKIM selector you want to use (if known).

+## Features

+- Checks SPF, DKIM (with provided selector), and DMARC records
+- Provides color-coded output for easy reading
+- Offers detailed analysis of each record type

 ## Troubleshooting